tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ## `FRA` Built-In Function

-The [U/W FOCAL reference cards][uwfr] refer to a `FRA` built-in function which the [manual][uwfm] does not document.
-Lacking documentation, I have not been able to test it.
+`CARD3.DA` and `CARD4.DA` in the [U/W FOCAL reference cards][uwfr] refer
+to a `FRA` built-in function which the [manual][uwfm] does not document.
+Lacking documentation, we have not been able to test it.
 Once we figure out what it is supposed to do, it will be documented here.

 Until then, the three `?17.XX` error codes listed on the refcard are untested.